-- 1. Attend all classes, seminars, lectures, or meetings as the OII Graduate Studies Committee deems necessary. - 2.
-Complete all assignments (written, practical, or oral) as set by class teachers for the options taken. - 3.
-Submit to the examiners the coursework required for formal assessment. - 4.
-Sit and pass the required unseen examinations required for the courses they have taken which use examinations as the assessment method. - 5.
+- 1. Attend all classes, seminars, lectures or meetings as the OII Graduate Studies Committee deems necessary. - 2.
+Complete all assignments (written or oral) as set by class teachers for the options taken. - 3.
+Submit to the examiners the coursework essays required for formal assessment.

+- 4. Sit and pass the required unseen examinations required for the courses they have taken which use examinations as the assessment method. - 5.
 Submit to the examiners a thesis of up to 15,000 words.

 1 and 2 will be assessed by the supervisor, class teacher and course provider.
-3, 4 and 5 will be assessed and marked in accordance with Examiners' Guidelines (see Examination and marking guidelines).
+3, 4 and 5 will be assessed and marked in accordance with Examination Conventions and the Examiners' Guidelines (see Examination and marking guidelines).
 Supervisors will also provide guidance, informal advice and assessment during meetings with their student supervisees.

-2.3 Programme structure and schedule
+2.3.
+Programme structure and schedule

-The MSc degree is a one-year (full-time) taught course running from the beginning of Michaelmas term until August 1st in the year of completion, or the nearest working day if 1st August falls at the weekend.
+The MSc degree is a one-year (full-time) or two-year (part-time) taught course running from the beginning of Michaelmas Term until August 1st in the year of completion, or the nearest working day if 1st August falls at the weekend.

-Oxford University has three terms each of eight-week duration.
+Oxford University has three terms each of 8-week duration.
 These terms are called: Michaelmas Term (October to December); Hilary Term (January to March); Trinity Term (April to June).

-Full-time students will normally be expected to be in residence at Oxford for each of the 8 weeks of the three terms.
+Full-time students will normally be expected to be in residence at Oxford for each of the 8 weeks of term.
 You will be free to leave Oxford after the end of each term but are advised to return during the week prior to the start of the next term (referred to as 0th week).
-For certain optional courses students are required to sit written examinations in 0th week of Trinity Term or at other times in Trinity Term.
+In addition full-time students are required to sit an in-person written examination in week 9 of their first term and thus must be resident in Oxford.
+For certain optional courses students are also required to sit written examinations in week 9 of Hilary Term.